Skip to main content

 • Evidence package and exhibit preparation

-• Coordination with licensed paralegals or counsel for the hearing
+• Coordination with licensed paralegals or counsel for hearings

-• Sheriff or marshal coordination for enforcement of the order
+• Sheriff or marshal coordination for writ enforcement

 • Tenant communication throughout the proceeding